Cytnx-dev/Cytnx/Readme.md

 ## Current dev Version:
     v0.7.7
     1. [Enhance][WARNING] rowrank option now has default value when converting from Tensor.
 Which is half number of the bonds.
 Notice that the order of argument are changed between (rowrank) and (is_diag)!
+    2. [Fix] Svd will have issue associate to changing of rowrank/is_diag order.
+    3. [Enhance] Internal Syntax format change to clang format.
+    4. [Change] USE_OMP option gives openmp access only for in-house implementation.
+Any linalg funciton calling MKL will be parallel.

     v0.7.6
     1. [Enhance] Adding alias BD_IN=BD_KET, BD_BRA=BD_OUT, BD_NONE=BD_REG.